AliSultanov2000/Wise-advice/README.md

 - Creating an ML Pipeline
 - Embedding the model in a Docker container (for further use in the application)

-The stack of technologies used: Python, Docker, Jupyter Notebook(Google Colab), Keras, NumPy, Pandas
+The stack of technologies used: Python, Docker, Jupyter Notebook(Google Colab), Keras, NumPy, Pandas, Matplotlib

 Model limitations: The model can only process words in English
 Metrics: Precision (due to the objectivity)